-The Capital Fund reflected the early costs of the High School Renovation Project.
-Since the project is not yet underway, spending in that area dropped from \$5,145,797 in 2010 to \$2,705,313 in 2011.
-Part of this decrease was that in fiscal 2010 we replaced the turf at the high school stadium, and that was not repeated in fiscal 2011.
-Renovation costs were predominantly architect and construction manager costs which funded the design and construction drawing work.
-In October 2009, the first of two bond issues to fund the high school renovation was issued to pay early architect fees and begin construction management for this project.
+The Capital Fund reflects the early costs of the High School Renovation Project.
+Since actual construction just began in 2012, spending in that area increased from \$2,705,313 in 2011 to \$12,979,062 in fiscal 2012.
+We anticipate the spending in fiscal 2013 to double.
+In October

+2009, the first of two bond issues to fund the high school renovation was issued to pay early architect fees and begin construction management for this project.
 This bond issue had principal values of \$69 million, but because of premiums on the sale of the bond, the School District acquired \$75 million in funds for the project.
-Most of these funds continue to be reflected in the Fund Balance of the Capital Fund.
-The project is anticipated to take four years to complete and cost \$113 million in its entirety.
+Most of these funds continue to be reflected in the fund balance of the Capital Fund.
+In fiscal 2014 we anticipate floating the final bond issue to pay the remaining costs of the High School Renovation Project.
+Of the remaining costs, some will be paid from existing and soon to be transferred funds from the General Fund.
+The remainder will be borrowed to complete funding for the project.
+The project is anticipated to take four years to complete and cost \$109 million in its entirety.